','

 ' ); } ?>

-1. Extreme Hunger: When glucose cannot enter the cells, the body lacks energy, which triggers hunger, causing the person to eat more than usual.
+3. Extreme Hunger: When glucose isn’t able to enter cells, the body lacks energy, which triggers intense hunger, leading to overeating.

-1. Slow healing wounds or cuts: Prolonged high glucose levels affect blood vessels and nerves, slowing the healing process of wounds and cuts.
+6. Slow healing wounds or cuts: Elevated blood sugar can damage blood vessels and nerves, making the healing process of cuts and wounds slower.

-1. Tingling or numbness in hands or feet: Nerve damage caused by prolonged high glucose levels can lead to tingling or numbness in the hands or feet, a condition known as peripheral neuropathy.
+7. Tingling or numbness in hands or feet: Prolonged high blood sugar can lead to nerve damage, which may cause a tingling sensation or numbness in the extremities.

-1. Dry mouth and itchy skin: High blood glucose levels can cause dehydration, leading to dry mouth and itchy skin.
+8. Dry mouth and itchy skin: Dehydration caused by high glucose can lead to dry mouth and itchy skin.

-1. Unexpected weight loss: When cells lack glucose, the body begins to break down fat and muscle for energy, leading to significant weight loss.
+9. Unexpected weight loss: When the body is deprived of glucose, it starts breaking down fat and muscle for energy, resulting in significant weight loss.

-Normal blood sugar levels vary depending on the time of the day and may differ from individual to individual.
+Blood sugar levels vary from person to person and at different times of the day.
 However, the American Diabetes Association (ADA) recommends the following blood sugar level ranges for most healthy adults:

 Types of Diabetes: